tmtsoftware/icd/README.md

 ------------

 * Most Unix-like operating systems limit the system resources that a session may use.
-  These limits may negatively impact MongoDB operation.
+  These limits negatively impact MongoDB operation.
-  See [UNIX ulimit Settings](https://docs.mongodb.com/manual/reference/ulimit/) for more information. csh/tcsh users can also run the command `unlimit` before starting `mongod`.
+  See [UNIX ulimit Settings](https://docs.mongodb.com/manual/reference/ulimit/) for more information. csh/tcsh users should run the command `unlimit` before starting `mongod`.

 * Including a comma in an unquoted string in an ICD model file can cause a NullPointerException.
 For example, don't do this: